plforacle/heatwave-turbo/mysql-heatwave-intro/load-heatwave/load-heatwave.md

 3. In the list of DB Systems, click the **HEATWAVE-DB** system. click **More Action ->  Add HeatWave Cluster**.
     ![mysql more actions add cluster](./images/mysql-more-actions-add-cluster.png " mysql more actions add cluster")

-4. On the “Add HeatWave Cluster” dialog, select “MySQL.HeatWave.VM.Standard.E3” shape
+4. On the “Add HeatWave Cluster” dialog, select “HeatWave.512GB” shape
 5. Click “Estimate Node Count” button
     ![mysql cluster estimate node](./images/mysql-cluster-estimate-node.png "mysql cluster estimate node ")

 6. On the “Estimate Node Count” page, click “Generate Estimate”.
-This will trigger the auto provisioning advisor to sample the data stored in I algorithm, it will predict the number of nodes needed.
+This will trigger the auto provisioning advisor to sample the data stored in MySQL InnoDB and predict the number of HeatWave nodes needed.
     ![mysql estimate node](./images/mysql-estimate-node.png "mysql estimate node ")

 7. Once the estimations are calculated, it shows list of database schemas in MySQL node.
 If you expand the schema and select different tables, you will see the estimated memory required in the Summary box, There is a Load Command (heatwave_load) generated in the text box window, which will change based on the selection of databases/tables